vlad24-dev/Compact-XT30-Power-distribution/00-requirements.md

 | SC-4 | Board fits target footprint (½ REV block) | Physical measurement / caliper |
 | SC-5 | No XT30 connector overheats at rated current | IR thermometer at connector solder joints |

-## 6. Out of scope

-- **Fusing per branch** — the battery's single 20 A fuse is the system protection;
-  per-branch fusing is a possible Rev B feature, not Rev A.
-- **Current/voltage sensing or telemetry** — this is a passive distribution board.
-- **Switching / regulation** — pure passthrough, 12 V in = 12 V out.